dhatm/concept_maps/README.md

 # concept_maps
 **Description:** Approaches and tinkering with ideas for making concept maps.
-Concept maps are useful for visualizing information, communicating ideas, learning, reinforcing concepts, brainstorming ideas, and planning.
+A concept map is a diagram that visually represents relationships between ideas.
+Concept maps are useful for communicating ideas, active learning (the focus here), and brainstorming.

+See these Lucid links for overview and tutorials:
+[lucid overview][lucidurl]
+[lucid tutorial][lucidurl]

-## One Manaul Approach with Some Automation
+## Concept Maps for Active Learning: A Manaul Approach with Some Automation
 ![Current Process](CMAP_Approach.png)